Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Coherent quantum GD hairy black holes

 For $\alpha\to0$, the quantum RN geometry can be recovered.
 For a nonvanishing hairy parameter $\alpha$, the regular quantum core persists.
 The Gaussian smearing simultaneously resolves the central singularity and regularizes the additional hair contributions, without modifying the asymptotic RN behavior.

-Figs. \ref{fig: metric and potential functions for RS=0.05 and RQ=0.1} and \ref{fig: metric and potential functions for RS=0.5 and RQ=0.4} present the radial profile of the coherent quantum GD metric function $f(r)$ and their corresponding potential $V^q_\textsc{gdh}(r)$ for different values of the hairy parameter $\alpha$ and representative choices of $R_{\rm s}/R_{\rm M}$ and $R_{\rm Q}/R_{\rm M}$.
-As $\alpha$ increases, the magnitude of $f(r)$ in the inner region is enhanced, particularly for larger $R_{\rm Q}/R_{\rm M}$, while the qualitative decay pattern at small $r/R_{\rm M}$ is preserved.
-In all cases, the solutions converge to a common asymptotic behavior at large radii, indicating that variations in $\alpha$, $R_{\rm s}$, and $R_{\rm Q}$ predominantly affect the near-core structure of the geometry.
+Figs. \ref{fig: metric and potential functions for RS=0.05 and RQ=0.1} and \ref{fig: metric and potential functions for RS=0.5 and RQ=0.4} present the radial profile of the coherent quantum GD metric function $f(r)$ and their corresponding potential $V^q_\textsc{gdh}(r)$ for different values of the hairy parameter $\alpha$ and representative choices of $R_{\rm s}/R_{\rm M}$ and $R_{\rm Q}/R_{\rm M}$. {For both cases depicted, we can see that the metric functions $f(r)$, as well as the associated potential $V(r)$, remain finite at $r=0$ in contrast with the representative Classical RN case.
+This is a consequence of the quantum regularization procedure that introduces the quantum core of finite size $R_{\rm s}$, and it is independent of the hairy charge $\alpha$, as can be seen by the black dotted lines in Figs \ref{fig: metric and potential functions for RS=0.05 and RQ=0.1} and \ref{fig: metric and potential functions for RS=0.5 and RQ=0.4}, which represent the purely quantum--corrected hairless geometry.
+As for the $\alpha \neq 0$ configurations, when $\alpha$ increases, the value of $f(r)$ in the inner region decreases.
+For the $R_{\rm s}/R_{\rm M} = 0.1$ and $R_{\rm Q}/R_{\rm M} = 0.3$ configuration (Fig. \ref{fig: metric and potential functions for RS=0.05 and RQ=0.1}), the qualitative decay pattern at small $r/R_{\rm M}$ is preserved, while for the $R_{\rm s}/R_{\rm M} = 0.5$ and $R_{\rm Q}/R_{\rm M} = 0.4$ configuration (Fig. \ref{fig: metric and potential functions for RS=0.5 and RQ=0.4}), the $f(r)$ behavior in the inner region is significantly altered in comparison with the classical configuration.
+This shows that the introduction of the quantum core and the hair charges can provide physically meaningful modifications to the black hole geometry.
+In all cases, the solutions converge to a common asymptotic behavior at large radii, indicating that variations in $\alpha$, $R_{\rm s}$, and $R_{\rm Q}$ predominantly affect the near-core structure of the geometry, while the classical GR solutions are recovered for larger $r$.}

 A more illustrative view of our results is depicted in Fig. \ref{fig:f(r, alpha)}, for some values of $R_{\rm s}/R_{\rm M}$ and $R_{\rm Q}/R_{\rm M}$.